-* This blog post features some affiliate links.
-Learn more about my affiliate policy here.
-Thank you for your support! 💛🌸🌸
+* This blog post may include affiliate links for which I may receive a small compensation.
+Learn more about my affiliate & cookies policy here.
+Thank you for supporting this flowery blog! ๐๐ธ๐ฟ

 Where to Find Lupine Flower Fields in Northern California

-Large lupine flower fields are somewhat rare to find, but Superbloom-level lupine fields have been found in at least four places in Northern California:
+Large lupine flower fields are somewhat rare, but Superbloom-level lupine fields have been found in at least four places in Northern California:

 - Folsom Lake in Folsom (near Sacramento)